msvalina/slaying-ryu/README.md

 ### Current status
 At the moment a lot of things are hard coded and badly written, I am aware of that, but priority was to make any kind of working version.

+### Setup instructions
+Aside from virtualenv requirements.txt node.js and bower also need to be installed.
+Then django's bower_install management command can be used to installed required js libraries.